 - You can end the interview at any time, but try and do it politely.

 - If you have managed to find an adviser, talk to them about what happened in the interview.
 They can advise you on what to do next.

-- Send them any extra information or evidence you have that backs up points you made in the interview.
+- Send the Counter Fraud and Compliance Directorate any extra information or evidence you have that backs up points you made in the interview.